Details of Work Experience Scheme

 * Choose five companies from the listings on the Farlingaye SharePoint site and complete a Blue Form.
 A form can be downloaded from this site.
 Placements are allocated on a first come, first served basis.

 * Or by organising a 'Private Placement'.
 These are places, which have not necessarily been advertised on the school list.
 It may be that your child wishes to work with you if you run your own business, or it may be that they would like to work at a friend or relatives place of work.
 They can also contact companies themselves to organise their own placements.
 If you wish your child to undertake a 'Private Placement', please fill in a Yellow Form.
 Please be aware that a person who is self employed does not have the necessary public liability insurance.

 Choose 5 companies from the website in which they are interested in working.

-OR organise a private placement and complete the yellow form.
+OR organise a private placement and complete the form below: